Erectile Dysfunction / Can Silodosin Cause Erectile Dysfunction

 How Does Silodosin Cause Erectile Dysfunction?

 Silodosin works by relaxing the muscles and improving blood flow in the prostate and bladder area, helping relieve lower urinary tract symptoms.
-[3]
+[3] When these muscles relax:

 • The male reproductive organs, like the seminal vesicles and vas deferens, fail to contract properly, leading to ejaculatory issues.